 Another Mechoulam study explored the inhibitory potential of 2-AG and anandamide in vivo.
 The study was conducted on mice and rats with TBI.
 When both compounds were administered to the brain-injured mice and rats, the extent of brain damage was reduced.
 Reductions in the extent of brain oedema (accumulation of fluid leading to swelling), infarct volume (extent of tissue necrosis), and hippocampal cell death were all noted, along with a generally improved clinical recovery.

 The reason that this is relevant to medicinal cannabis is that CBD is now known to increase serum levels of anandamide.
-It does this by inhibiting FABPs, which reduce the anandamide (AEA) delivery to FAAH and disrupt the outward/inward concentration gradient driven by FAAH.
+Anandamide is broken down by fatty acid amide hydrolase (FAAH), an integral membrane enzyme.
+Anandamide is delivered to the FAAH enzyme by a fatty acid-binding protein (FABP).
+FABPs are proteins responsible for the transporation of other molecules.
+CBD inhibits FABPs, which in turn disrupts the delivery of anandamide to FAAH, therefore increasing serum levels of anandamide.
 Interestingly, researchers have also demonstrated that non-cannabinoid cannabis compounds also weakly inhibit MAGL, an enzyme responsible for the breakdown of 2-AG.

 Cannabinoids in post-stroke recovery

-THC, CBD and various other cannabinoids have been repeatedly demonstrated to exert a neuroprotective influence during and following occurrence of ischemic stroke (IS).
+THC, CBD and various other cannabinoids have been repeatedly studied to evaluate their neuroprotective influence during and following occurrence of ischemic stroke (IS).
 While there are various studies indicating that cannabis use can increase risk of stroke, it appears that this phenomenon is limited to a small subset of susceptible individuals.
 In 27% of these cases, reversible cerebral vasoconstriction triggered by cannabinoids use may be a convincing mechanism of stroke.
 For the majority, cannabinoid therapies appear to have great potential in mitigating inflammation and oxidative stress due to IS.